 When in doubt, look at the thresholds which come with each attribute.
 These thresholds are set by the manufacturer, who is likely to know best which measured values indicate a healthy drive.
 For instance, a ruggedized drive may be designed to operate safely under higher temperatures than a normal HDD, and manufacturer thresholds will indicate that.

 However, not all SMART attributes are equally useful in detecting problems.
 For example, while power-on hours may indicate a certain amount of drive wear, it won’t signal an imminent failure.
-Even stats which are correlated with failure may not be much help for prediction, as correlation is a matter of degree.
+Even stats which are correlated with failure may not be much help for prediction.
 For example, a drive exceeding its temperature threshold can lead to problems, but it makes more sense to examine a different SMART attribute to see if it did lead to problems.

 There are several apps of varying quality which one can use to read SMART data from your hard drive.
 Free apps include Smartmontools, used by Backblaze, and CrystalDiskInfo.
 Paid options include Passmark, and SMARTHDD.

-Manufacturers also sometimes provide applications which let you view the SMART attributes of your drives, and may also include additional tools for indicating drive health.
-Finally, if you have a Windows-equipped device, you can briefly check whether a drive is about to fail by typing “wmic diskdrive get model, status” into the command prompt.
+Manufacturers sometimes provide apps which let you view the SMART attributes of your drives.
+These may also include additional tools for indicating drive health.
+Finally, if you have a Windows-equipped device, you can briefly check whether a drive is about to fail.
+Just type “wmic diskdrive get model, status” into the command prompt.

-Seen one way, machine learning is just automated statistics at scale with a moving target.
-In other words, great for pinpointing how the behavior of an ever-changing population of drives can be predicted using SMART attributes.
+Seen one way, machine learning is just automated statistics at scale, with a changing subject as the target.
+In other words, it’s great for pinpointing how the behavior of an ever-changing population of drives can be predicted using SMART attributes.
 According to one recent paper, SMART attributes, with a little help from machine learning, can be also used to predict short-term drive health (30-90 days) and long-term health (roughly 3 years).

 SMART attributes are subtle.
 They aren’t always reliable, and the fact that manufacturers use different measurements and definitions of parameters can make the raw values difficult to interpret.
 However, for those managing large pools of hard drives, SMART attributes can be a very handy way to gain valuable insights in order to diagnose or prevent hardware issues.
 No one said self-knowledge is easy, but self-monitoring technology can put you and your drives on the path to hardware wisdom.